vigneshkarunagaran/WhatsApp_Status_Tracker/README.md

+Warning!!
 This Repo is Purly educational purpose
-Dont use this to stalk on others, which is subjective to crime
+Don't use this to stalk on others, which is subjective to crime

-PreReq:
+Pre-Req:
+1. Telegram bot of your own with token and Chat ID
-Python Installed
+2. Python Installed
-Chrome or any similar browser
+3. Chrome or any similar browser
-Webdriver
+4. Webdriver

 Libraries:
 Selenium